DMedina559/bedrock-server-manager/docs/_manual_docs/plugins/plugin_developer.md

 *   **Unique Prefixes & Mount Names:** Essential for routers and static mounts to avoid conflicts.
 *   **Authentication:** Apply as needed to your plugin's routers or individual routes.
-*   **Accessing `self.api` or `self.logger` from Module-Level Routers:** If your route handlers are defined at the module level (outside the plugin class, which is common for cleaner separation), they won't have direct access to `self.api` or `self.logger`.
-    *   For logging, use a module-level logger: `module_logger = logging.getLogger(__name__)`.
-    *   For `self.api` functionality, you would need to either:
-        *   Pass the `PluginAPI` instance to your route handlers (e.g., via FastAPI dependencies if the plugin instance or its API can be made available that way).
-This is more advanced and requires coordination with how the PluginManager integrates routers.
-        *   Call globally accessible API functions if some core functions are exposed that way and don't require plugin-specific context.
-        *   For now, complex API interactions from module-level routes might require careful thought on dependency injection.
 ```

 ### 5.3.
 Adding Custom CLI Interactive Menu Items